RogerHuba/roger_python_guide/class_34/facilitator.md

 - Create Database with name `blog-api-db` on the free plan.
 - Select any available region you like.
 - Click on the new DB to get details.
-- Update `.env` file with relevant details from your database.
+- Update project `.env` file with relevant details from your database.
   - DB_NAME=laxuqqyk
   - DB_USER=laxuqqyk
   - DB_PASSWORD=vXR-YPh867JP-kATaTgh6KsUBNTWdjCG